kellyjanderson/YTMGPT/README.md

 ## Usage
     ```shell
     playlist.py
-    # when run without parameters it runs interactively which makes it easy to past the list into the script.
+    # when run without parameters it runs interactively which makes it easy to paste the list into the script.

     playlist.py <playlistID> <path>